-Jay Jay is a young Silkie chicken that presented to Dr. Becca Gounaris of Pleasantville Animal Hospital of Fallston, when her owners noticed that her coelom (belly) appeared distended.
+Jay Jay is a young Silkie chicken who was brought to us when her owners noticed that her coelom (belly) appeared distended.
 Jay Jay was acting normally otherwise, but her owners were very astute getting her into the clinic, as birds are very good at hiding illness, and a big belly in a bird should always be investigated.
 A distended coelom (big belly) in birds can be caused by different things:

 - fluid (including egg yolk peritonitis)

 Therefore, x-rays were the most helpful diagnostic when Jay Jay presented to us.
 We were a little surprised by the x-rays, as we actually didn't find any of these things; instead, it looked as though Jay Jay had a large hernia!
 This is not a very common finding in chickens.
 On x-rays it is quite easy to see just how large Jay Jay's coelom was distended, but you can also see that all of her internal organs were contained in that space as well.
 The bright white objects on the x-rays are most likely oyster shell fragments that the owners feed the flock for calcium supplementation and are helpful for visualizing the GI tract in this case!

 Jay Jay's radiographs showing her distended abdomen